There are many Bible verses about inner beauty that we must teach our daughters.

 Our feet will stroll the glimmering street of pure gold, walking, leaping, and praising God forever.
 Nothing we experience on this earth will ever compare to this kind of glory.

-If you are currently struggling with the temporary woes of this world, I pray that you take comfort in the truth that we will one day meet our Savior face to face.
+If your daughter is currently struggling with the temporary woes of this world, I pray that you will help her take comfort in the truth that we will one day meet our Savior face to face.

-Until that glorious day, choose Beautiful.
+Until that glorious day, let’s choose Beautiful.

-Not the frivolous, fading beauty of this world, but the transforming, life-altering beauty of our Savior.
+Our daughters must understand their their inner beauty is not the frivolous, fading beauty of this world, but the transforming, life-altering beauty of our Savior.

 Enter his gates with thanksgiving and his courts with praise; Give thanks to him and praise his name.
 Psalm 100:4

 There are so many Bible verses that we can use to teach our daughters about their inner beauty and self-worth, and we as moms need to make sure that we daily clothe ourselves with the beauty of Christ–they will take their cues from us!